Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-04-understanding-precious-metals-premium.md

 title: Understanding Precious Metals Premium
 author: Sergio Martin Rubio
 layout: post
-description: Explore the 'Premium' in Precious Metal Investments - Uncover the additional cost beyond spot prices when buying and selling precious metals.
-Learn how premiums vary based on bullion type, size, and authentication methods, influencing your investment's liquidity and potential returns.
+description: Discover the 'Premium' in Precious Metal Investments - Learn about the extra cost you pay beyond spot prices when buying and selling precious metals.
+Understand how premiums change depending on the type of bullion, its size, and how it's authenticated.
+This affects how easy it is to sell your investment and the returns you could make.
 image: https://lh3.googleusercontent.com/pw/ABLVV85NXmdmLedrcg3flMTQ-aBwS-J47yPr3b_ChEXguJUjcnegak21bwv6Mid_0pZwd37PFgjuqWNhLFH7KHGb1hM98xlK6-eB0eHqXCKPblW5V0yk_OOfsaAgXJj6odoq366AjyMeeGt0VcbmeyDfFd_8=w1920-h1280-s-no?authuser=0
 ---

-When buying precious metals, it's important to consider what's known as the 'Premium,' which is essentially the amount you pay above the metal content at the current spot price.
-When selling you could get back some of the premium you paid but it won't be as much premium as you originally paid.
+When you buy precious metals, you need to think about the 'Premium.'
+This is the extra amount you pay above the metal's value at the current spot price.
+When you sell, you might get back some of this premium, but usually not as much as you paid.

-The premium is typically presented as a percentage of the base cost and covers expenses like manufacturing, logistics, marketing, dealer profits, taxes, storage, or transaction fees.
-Consequently, the kind of bullion or the item's size becomes significant.
-For instance, the premium per ounce on a 1000-ounce bar will likely be lower compared to that of a 100-ounce bar.
-Bar premiums tend to be lower than those for coins or rounds since coins are generally easier to authenticate without requiring specialized tools.
-Moreover, bars are typically seen as less liquid compared to coins or rounds due to the need for them to be 'assayed' or authenticated by dealers, which incurs additional costs and time.
+The premium is usually shown as a percentage of the base cost.
+It covers things like making the metal, shipping it, marketing, dealer profits, taxes, storage, or transaction fees.
+So, the type of metal or the size of what you're buying matters.
+For example, the premium for a 1000-ounce bar is usually less than for a 100-ounce bar.
+Bars usually have lower premiums than coins or rounds because coins are easier to check without special tools.
+Also, bars are seen as less easy to sell because they need extra checks by dealers, which cost more and take time.

-Many countries produce their own gold and silver coins.
-For instance, Canada mints the Maple Leaf, South Africa produces the Krugerrand, and the US issues the American Eagle.
-These coins typically come with higher premiums due to their ease of authentication and lower risk of counterfeiting, which in turn raises manufacturing costs.
+Lots of countries make their own gold and silver coins, like Canada's Maple Leaf, South Africa's Krugerrand, and the US's American Eagle.
+These coins usually have higher premiums because they're easier to check and harder to fake, which means they cost more to make.

-At the time of writing this article, the gold premium can drop as low as 2-3% for a 1 troy ounce coin, while the silver premium typically remains in the 20-25% range for 1 troy ounce coins.
-Therefore, investing in silver is usually a more long-term investment, as it can take a considerable amount of time for the price of silver to surpass the initially paid price inclusive of the premium.
+At the time of writing, the premium for gold can be as low as 2-3% for a 1 ounce coin, but for silver, it's usually between 20-25% for a 1 ounce coin.
+So, investing in silver is usually a longer-term plan because it can take a while for the price to go higher than what you paid, including the premium.

 ## Track Premium in the Precious Metals Manager App